Coverall Fabric Building Cost – Starting at $15/sq ft

 Fabric vs Steel vs Quonset: Cost per Square Foot

-Factor Fabric Rigid-frame steel Quonset (arch-steel)
+Factor Coverall Fabric Building Rigid-frame steel Quonset (arch-steel)

-Clear-span width MegaDome models commonly 33–160 ft; some custom fabric systems go 200–300+ ft Clear-span up to 300 ft typical with custom engineering.
+Clear-span width MegaDome models commonly 33–160 ft Clear-span up to 300 ft typical with custom engineering.
 Commonly 10–60 ft (some systems claim up to 100–125 ft).

 Usable wall space Straight sidewalls → good perimeter use.
 Straight sidewalls → best perimeter use.
 Curved walls reduce usable vertical sidewall area; shelving/tall gear at edges is harder.